 “Having a dream to write sounds aspirational but in reality, it can be demoralising and demotivating if it remains a dream long term.”

 Saying that, a good writing goal does have certain characteristics so when you’re setting one, try to follow some general principles.
 Psychologists call these optimum motivational goals – not too difficult, not too easy, just right.
-Goals that spur you on, but don’t overwhelm you and in general, they have four key components:
+Goals that spur you on, but don’t overwhelm you – Goldilocks goals.

 When Charles Duhigg was writing the follow up to his bestselling book on habits, Smarter Faster Better: The Secrets of Being Productive, he said: “Writing a book is a big goal – too big, in many ways to grab the entirety of it at first.”
 To make progress he needed two kinds of aims: